viniciusingracio/n8n-jenkins/README.md

 * List tasks and hosts only (don't actually run anything in the server): `ansible-playbook -i envs/dev -l rec-proxy --list-tasks --list-hosts`
 * Dry-run, check mode (don't actually run anything in the server): `ansible-playbook -i envs/dev -l rec-proxy --check`
 * To debug something, add a task like: `- debug: var=my_registered_var`
-* Run setup for a new local lxc server: `ansible-playbook -i '10.0.3.187,' setup.yml --extra-vars="ansible_user=ubuntu deploy_user=ubuntu" --ask-pass --ask-sudo`
+* Run setup for a new local lxc server: `ansible-playbook -i '10.0.3.187,' setup.yml --extra-vars="ansible_user=ubuntu deploy_user=ubuntu" --ask-pass --ask-become-pass`
 * Run just a set of commands (e.g. the firewall): `ansible-playbook -i envs/com/hosts setup.yml --tags ufw`
 * To copy files from a local repository to the server, use something like:
     ```